JohnnyCrazy/Sp0/README.md

 * No breaking through new .NET versions
 * Single file instead of 80 DLLs

-If you're not comfortable with this process but still would like to use this project, feel free to build it on your own and use the resulting DLLs in `/bin/Release/netcorerapp3.1/linux-x64` after running `dotnet publis -c Release`.
+If you're not comfortable with this process but still would like to use this project, feel free to build it on your own and use the resulting DLLs in `/bin/Release/netcorerapp3.1/linux-x64` after running `dotnet publish -c Release`.